canalplus/rx-player/doc/api/Decryption_Options.md

 `"error"` by default.

-Behavior the RxPlayer should have when one of the key is known to be expired.
+Behavior the RxPlayer should have when one of the keys is known to be expired.

 `onKeyExpiration` can be set to a string, each describing a different behavior, the default one if not is defined being `"error"`: